 If our body is represented as a tent, our bones can be thought of as tent poles, which are unable to support anything without the constant pull of the guy ropes (or fascia) to keep the needed tension to allow the tent (or body) to remain upright.
 In the normal healthy state the fascia is relaxed and wavy in configuration.
 It can stretch and move without restriction.
 After physical trauma however, the fascia loses its pliability.
 It becomes tight, restricted and a source of tension to the rest of the body.
 Trauma, such as a fall, sporting injury, whiplash, surgery or just habitual poor posture over time and repetitive strain injuries affect it and hence the way our body moves.

 The use of myofascial release techniques in massage tend to be very slow and work gently into areas of restriction, allowing the fascia to release and ‘melt’ layer upon layer, easing any restrictions.
-The results are much more profound and generally long lasting than just working with muscles or bones.
+The results are profound and generally long lasting.

 This is a great method for treating any chronic pain conditions and for restoring alignment and mobility.